Identity-Framework/bionode-demo/README.md

 Build the client app by running `ng build` in the project root.

+From here you have two options:

-Start up the node server by running `npm start` for a dev server.
+1. Start up the node server by running `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
+    * This will spin up the nodejs server and the Angular application.
+2. Only start the Angular app with no server side using `ng serve -o`.
+    * This has the benefit of compiling the client-side app on file change and reflecting that in the browser, but you will not have access to the server side logic this way.

 ## Code scaffolding